CKRancher/rancher/README.md

 ```
 </details></br>

-Having helm and tileer installed, let's proceed now with the installation of `prometheus-operator`.
+Having helm and tiller configured we proceed with the installation of `prometheus-operator`.

 ```bash
 $ helm install --namespace monitoring --name demo stable/prometheus-operator